In Ghana’s capital, Accra Waakye is the only breakfast delicacy that can get several people queuing very early in the morning to be served.

 Two Sisters Waakye

 Two Sisters Waakye is another reliable place to experience authentic waakye.
 The main branch is located in Pig Farm.
 However, due to the high demand, they have other branches around the city.
 At Two Sisters Waakye, you get to experience waakye and other foods from northern Ghana, such as tuo zaafi, tubani and jollof rice from women who have been preparing it for many years.
-They attract a lot of attention, and customers vusit from about 8am until late in the afternoon.
+They attract a lot of attention, and customers visit from about 8am until late in the afternoon.
 Two Sisters Waakye is worth visiting as it is one of the few places where you can buy great waakye without spending too much.

 CLICK HERE FOR LOCATION:Two Sisters Waakye, Pig Farm, Accra, Ghana.